Tourism in Perth: Swan Valley

-The Swan Valley is noted for its fertile soil, uncommon in the Perth region, and features numerous wineries such as the large complex at Houghtons, the state's biggest producer, Sandalfords and many smaller operators, including microbreweries and rum distilleries.
-The Swan Valley also contains specialised food producers, and many restaurants and cafes.
-Roadside local-produce stalls sell seasonal fruit throughout the year.
-Tourist Drive 203 is a circular route in the Swan Valley, passing by many attractions on West Swan Road and Great Northern Highway.
+The Swan Valley is noted for its fertile soil, uncommon in the Perth region, and features numerous wineries, such as the large complex at Houghton's, the state's biggest producer, Sandalford's, and many smaller operators, including microbreweries and rum distilleries.
+The Swan Valley also contains specialised food producers and many restaurants and cafes.
+Roadside stalls sell seasonal fruit year-round.
+Tourist Drive 203 is a circular route in the Swan Valley, passing many attractions along West Swan Road and the Great Northern Highway.